bowensanders/SmartWed/README.md

 The aim is to make an easy-to-use web interface for the contract that would allow any user to be able to leave messages in the guestbook, donate, or read the contract and guestbook easily, preferably with metamask integration.

 You can find a real example at [0xd09b6e3c8fb7e05e248197ec45c38cd338d66c1a](https://etherscan.io/address/0xd09b6e3c8fb7e05e248197ec45c38cd338d66c1a#readContract)

+Please see the loomio for the SmartWed working group at https://www.loomio.org/d/Tn0ybCwH/smartwed-working-group